JesseSme/luaAutoupdate/README.md

 # luaAutoupdate

-This is a terribly overblown project that my small brain has decided to work on.
+This is a terribly overblown project.